ozgurgunes/chassis-css/hugo/content/docs/0.1/getting-started/webpack.md

    import '../scss/styles.scss'

-   // Import all of Chassis - CSS's JS import * as chassis from 'chassis'
+   // Import all of Chassis - CSS's JS import * as chassis from 'chassis-css'
    ```

    You can also import JavaScript plugins individually as needed to keep bundle sizes down: